Brace yourselves: These are the UK unis where lecturers are most likely to strike in 2026

 University of Stirling

 175 staff left over the last few months, but union members worry the uni will cut more jobs.
 They are particularly unimpressed that the uni is making big cuts, yet the vice-chancellor’s salary has risen to £414,000.
-This week, staff began voting on whether to strike.
+Staff are voting on whether to strike.

 University of Strathclyde